Delivery giant DoorDash plans IPO

 Its revenues reflect the explosion in demand for delivery.
 Last year, DoorDash generated $885 million in revenue.
 During the first nine months of 2020, revenue more than doubled that to $1.9 billion.
 It was already growing before the pandemic.
-In 2018 it brought in $219 in revenue.
+In 2018 it brought in $291 million in revenue.

 DoorDash said it expects to spend substantial resources developing its platform, including “expanding our platform offerings, developing or acquiring new platform features and services, expanding into new markets and geographies, and increasing our sales and marketing efforts.”